TECHNICAL ROADMAP STRATEGY

 01

+Confirm goals, gather constraints, map systems and in-flight work, align on success metrics.
 We interview stakeholders across engineering, product, and business leadership to inventory every active initiative, wish-list item, and known obligation.
-We also review your current architecture and team capacity.

 02